Jesse V. Jacobs, Ph.D.

 Jacobs JV (2014) Why we need to better understand the cortical neurophysiology of impaired postural responses with age, disease, or injury.
 Front Integr Neurosci.
 8:69.
 (Article)

-Smith BA, Jacobs JV, Horak FB (In Press) Effects of Amplitude Cueing on Postural Responses and Preparatory Cortical Activity of People with Parkinson’s Disease.
+Smith BA, Jacobs JV, Horak FB (2014) Effects of Amplitude Cueing on Postural Responses and Preparatory Cortical Activity of People with Parkinson's Disease.
 J Neurol Phys Ther.
-(Abstract)
+38:207-215.
+Golden Synapse Award for journal's best paper in 2014 (Abstract)

 Kasser SL, Jacobs JV (2014) Understanding and treating balance impairment in multiple sclerosis.
 J Clin Outcomes Manag.
 21(9):419-432.
 (Abstract)